 So as you can see meditation has so many benefits and can do so much more than just calm the mind.

-And the benefits I’ve outlined above are just some of the highlights of the amazing ways meditation has transformed my life.
+The benefits I’ve outlined above are just some of the amazing ways meditation has transformed my life.

-And for a quick recap and summary of all the benefits I’ve personally experienced, please check out the list below.
+For a summary of all the benefits I’ve personally experienced see the list below:

 - Make you calmer and more relaxed, so you can reduce the impact of stress